The Carol Pino Learning Farm 40.62323° N -73.91048° W

 WORM WIGGLERS

 Through guided, age appropriate exploration of our compost and worm bins, your students will discover and understand nature’s system for recycling nutrients.
 Students will learn about the roles decomposers play in processing organic matter and get hands-on experience with what happens to all of the organic “litter” in the natural world.
 They will have the opportunity to see worms first-hand: gaining hands-on experience in composting techniques and the ecological benefits of both compost and worms.
-In addition to the hands-on exploration, younger participants will engage in a read-aloud or drawing activity while older participants will have the option to design and build their own worm-compost bin for their classroom.

 Subjects Covered